 From 2016 until 2023, Petersen’s lab worked on locating the mutation for this condition.
 It was found in the fall of 2023.

-That was the whole reason for the ongoing research, he said, to allow the Angus industry to test bulls before introducing them into their breeding herds.
+That was the whole reason for the ongoing research, he said, to provide the cattle industry with answers and options.

-“We know it has been reported for years, and people see it in their herds, but they didn’t know how to select against it,” Hairgrove said.
-“Now they have a way to prevent it from entering their herd.”
+“We know similar conditions have been reported for years, and cattle producers have seen it in their herds, but they didn’t know how to identify the cause,” Hairgrove said.
+“Now we have another tool in the toolbox with this documented mutation to be considered.”